MSatiro/direct-cn-android/README.md

 3° You'll be redirected to your Tunnel page, scroll down until you find the **Update Local Adress** window, you'll need to put your router IP in the Local Adress, to see your IP on Android: **Go into Wi-fi Settings > Select Your Wi-fi > Details > Scroll Down until you will see the the IP Address**, now copy it and paste in the 'Local Adress, then click in Update

-4 Scrolling down a little bit more you'll see some infos.
-Name the Tunnel whatever you want.
-You will see a bunch information about your tunnel, **save some information** for later:
-• `Domain (ex: somethin-your.at.ply.gg)`.
-• `Allocation (ex: 211.ply.gg)`.
-• `IP (it's the same you've put on the Update Local Adress box)`.
-• `Port (ex: 43578)`.

-5° On Termux, **check your device architecture** using `uname -m`, I'll be considering that is “aarch64”.
+4° On Termux, **check your device architecture** using `uname -m`, I'll be considering that is “aarch64”.
 Then go to <https://playit.gg/download/> and donwload the **Linux** version corresponding to your device architecture, so in this example,  get the aarch64 (if isn't aarch64, then grab the corresponding one).

-6° Use some file explorer app to move the archive we donwloaded to “ubuntu-in-termux/ubuntu-fs/home”.
+5° Use some file explorer app to move the archive we donwloaded to “ubuntu-in-termux/ubuntu-fs/home”.
 I recommend using the app **Material Files** (you can find it on Google Play Store or F-Droid), because we will need to enter the Termux folder, which is located externally and not just any file manager will be able to access it.
 Using the Material Files app:

 (top right corner)